Seventh Connecticut Infantry Regiment

-The Seventh Connecticut had spent its entire enlistment prior to Olustee in the Department of the South.
-Among other actions, it fought in the siege of Fort Pulaski, and battles of Secessionville and Battery Wagner.
-During 1863 the regiment had formed part of the garrison of St. Augustine and Fernandina, Florida.
-Because it was in the same brigade as the 7th New Hampshire, both regiments were often jointly called the "77th New England".
+The Seventh Connecticut spent its entire enlistment prior to Olustee in the Department of the South.
+Among other actions, it fought in the siege of Fort Pulaski, and the battles of Secessionville and Battery Wagner.
+During 1863, the regiment formed part of the garrison of St. Augustine and Fernandina, Florida.
+Because it was in the same brigade as the Seventh New Hampshire, both regiments were often jointly called the "Seventy-seventh New England".

-Through the efforts of Colonel Hawley, in late 1863 the Seventh obtained a quantity of Spencer carbines--repeating rifles that fired seven rounds without reloading.
+In late 1863, through the efforts of Colonel Joseph Hawley, the Seventh Connecticut obtained a quantity of Spencer carbines—repeating rifles that fired seven rounds without reloading.
 These weapons gave the regiment a tremendous increase in firepower.
 Less welcome additions to the regiment were 112 substitutes and draftees, who joined the unit in the fall of 1863.
-The regimental history of the Seventh concluded that these substitutes "were a bad lot, mostly young foreigners, many of them ignorant of the names under which they had sold themselves for the bounty."
+The regimental history of the Seventh states that these substitutes "were a bad lot, mostly young foreigners, many of them ignorant of the names under which they had sold themselves for the bounty."

-The unit was further weakened in January 1864 by the furloughing of over three hundred enlisted veterans.
+In January 1864, the unit was further weakened by the furloughing of over three hundred enlisted veterans.
 The Seventh was left "quite forlorn with its depleted ranks" and, for the Florida campaign, found itself reorganized into a four-company battalion, numbering barely three hundred men.

-The Seventh fought as skirmishers at Olustee and its losses were relatively low.
-Like many of the other Union regiments at Olustee, it was soon transferred to Virginia, fighting at Drewry's Bluff, Bermuda Hundred, and Deep Bottom among other actions.
-The Seventh fought in the assault on Fort Fisher, and ended the war in North Carolina.
+The Seventh Connecticut fought as skirmishers at Olustee and its losses were relatively low.
+Like many of the other Union regiments at Olustee, it soon transferred to Virginia, fighting at Drewry's Bluff, Bermuda Hundred, and Deep Bottom, among other actions.
+The Seventh Connectiuct also fought in the assault on Fort Fisher, and ended the war in North Carolina.

 The following relates an incident of some interest which occured during the Battle of Olustee.

-Pvt.
-Jerome Dupoy of Redding, who had recently enlisted on 6 November 1863, was shot in the head and killed during the battle by Pvt.
-John Rowley of Ridgefield, a fellow member of Company D.
+Private Jerome Dupoy of Redding, who had enlisted on 6 November 1863, was shot in the head and killed during the battle by Private John Rowley of Ridgefield, a fellow member of Company D.

 Captain Benjamin Skinner, the company commander, found no proof of the act being intentional, but "scuttlebutt" in the company was so rampant that Rowley was arrested on suspicion and placed in the guardhouse where he was bothersome, could not sleep, saw ghosts and finally confessed he shot Dupoy purposely.
 It seems the episode began some time earlier when both men were involved in a quarrel and Dupoy had cut Rowley with a knife and the latter swore vengeance.